FINRAOS/JTAF-ExtWebDriver/README.md

 Contributing
 =============
 We encourage contribution from the open source community to make ExtWebDriver better.
-Please refer to the [development](http://finraos.github.io/JTAF-ExtWebDriver/contribute.html) page for more information on how to contribute to this project.
+Please refer to the [development](http://finraos.github.io/JTAF-ExtWebDriver/contribute.html) page for more information on how to contribute to this project including sign off and DCO agreement.

 Building
 =========